Saman-VDR/H81M-HD3/README.md

 Also verify that you use the same iASL version as with UefiTableExtract.

-Apply patches and save to DSDT.aml
+Apply patches, compile and save to DSDT.aml

-Open Dsdt2Bios and drag AmiBoardInfo.bin and DSDT.aml to the window.
+Open [Dsdt2Bios](https://github.com/Saman-VDR/Dsdt2Bios/releases) and drag AmiBoardInfo.bin and DSDT.aml to the window.

 A new AmiBoardInfo.bin (with your patched DSDT.aml inside) will created at the desktop.

-Open your bios file in UEFITool and search for TEXT AmiBoardInfo Replace body with AmiBoardInfo.bin
+Open your firmware file in [UEFITool](https://github.com/LongSoft/UEFITool/releases) and search for TEXT AmiBoardInfo

+Replace body with AmiBoardInfo.bin

 ![alt tag](https://cloud.githubusercontent.com/assets/3736530/11601050/eb48de5e-9ad0-11e5-9718-d4a353aff792.png)